 The FIRST® Tech Challenge season starts in May, when teams generally form and registration opens.
 Season kick-off is in early September when the season’s game is announced.
 The design and build season runs from September to January.
 Tournament season varies by region and can begin as early as October and continues through April.
 Regional Tournaments advance teams to earn spots at FIRST Championship at the end of April.
 There are also schrimmages where teams can participate, strategize, hone their skills, learn new technology, meet other teams, and have fun!

 What is the time commitment?

 Mentors or adult Volunteers meet with their team at least once per week during the build and competition season (September – April).
 Many mature teams also meet throughout the school year, and some compete in off-season events during the summer.
-You, your family, and your available free time can decide together how much time you can devote to the program.
+You and your family needs to decide how much free time you have available, to devote to the program.

 As a team member, the same applies.
 Students meet at least once per week from Mid-September through April.
 Like any sport or other after-school activity, the more time you invest, the better you will become at your task(s).

 Any special skills required?

 All skill levels are welcomed and needed, technical and non-technical.
 Teams need all kinds of skills to succeed, so what are you good at?
 Chances are we have a job for you.
 And we’ll probably teach you a few new ones while you’re with us.

 Student and adult team members are encouraged to bring any skills they already have, like programming, electronics, metalworking, graphic design, web creation, public speaking, videography, and many more.
 FIRST Tech Challenge welcomes every student, with or without special skills.